 Finally, you need to pull together a remarketing list.
 In straightforward words, this is all about targeting customers who once visited or bought from your store.
 There are two different types of remarketing strategies.
 One, you can opt for dynamic remarketing.
 This is where you send advertisements based on their previous searches.
 Google relies on the details you enter in the Merchant Center for building this strategy.

-And, Remarketing Lists is much preferred for stores that are built using Shopify.
+And, Remarketing Lists are much preferred for stores that are built using Shopify.
 This is not a campaign.
 Instead, ads are sent to customers based on the products and services they search for in your store.

 - Beginners Guide to Google Shopping Ads